Last updated: November 30, 2022

 What Is the Difference between a Draw and a Guaranteed Payment?

 The main difference between a draw and a percentage-based payment is that guaranteed payments are paid regardless of the business's income.
-Withdraws/percentage depends on how profitable the business is during that pay period.
+Withdrawals and percentages depend on how profitable the business is during that pay period.

 Do Guaranteed Payments Increase the Tax Basis?